TheUnknownSoul/url-shortener/README.md

 Notice, that the service works while app is running.
 After rebooting database cleans and all information will be lost.

+You can change port changes string via application starts  `application.LOCALHOST_URL=http://localhost:{your port}/ ` in file `application.properties`.

 # Algorithm
 Algorithm is based on id of url in database.
 For example, you enter :
 `"https://www.baeldung.com/"`.